mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

     ping-lb  V2          5      slave_public  0, 15001
     ```

-1. Verify the tasks associated with the deployed services and the pool instance by running the following command:
+1. Verify the tasks associated with the deployed services and the pool instance:

     ```bash
     dcos task list